 Classic 3-ingredient recipe

-I wanted to spruce up the recipe a bit, while still keeping the cookies flourless.
+I wanted to spruce up the recipe a bit, while keeping the cookies flourless.

 First, I adjusted the sugar in my recipe - I use less because I found the originals to be too sweet.
 I also used a combination of granulated sugar and brown sugar, instead of all granulated.
 This produces a softer, less crunchy cookie.